 I can’t say I’ve been entirely happy with having switched to Android - poor battery life, lack of system updates and general bugginess of my HTC One X being my main issues – but I heard a custom ROM could go some way to making me a happier Android owner.
 I therefore spent the afternoon trawling through forums, learning how to do the complete installation process from a stock phone, and I’m compiling that here.
 If you have an HTC One X, this should work for you too.

 This tutorial will walk you through the process of backing up, unlocking your bootloader, rooting your phone for developer access, installing a custom bootloader, doing a device level backup just in case, and finally flashing a custom ROM.
 Phew.
 It’ll take you from a stock HTC One X, up to a device you can throw around custom ROMs like they were pancakes.

 Do you not have an HTC One X?
 Check out Ryans generic guide to installing a custom ROM.

 As ever, neither I nor MakeUseOf make any guarantees about this – you should never try installing custom ROMs or any kind of hack if you can’t afford to buy a replacement device.
 You may brick your phone.

 - HTC One X (don’t try with another model, I have no idea if it will work).

 That last point is vital.
 If you hurry the process, you’re going to skip something, and throughly mess up your phone.
 You have been warned.
 Multiple times.
 Also, this is going to void all or parts of your warranty.

 1. Basic Backup

-Use the Go Backup Pro app to back up your contacts, messages and call logs.
+Use the [NO LONGER WORKS] Go Backup Pro app to back up your contacts, messages and call logs.
 You’ll need to pay for the full version if you want to back up your apps too, but I found this wasn’t necessary as they were all saved under my Google account and automatically synced back when the process was complete.
 When the backup is complete, copy the file to your desktop.